Seeking value primarily in developed markets worldwide

 Portfolio Attribution

 The Portfolio underperformed the Index during the month, due primarily to stock selection.
-Portfolio holdings in the consumer durables & apparel, banks, and consumer services industry groups detracted from relative performance.
-Holdings in the insurance, technology hardware & equipment, and capital goods industry groups offset some of the underperformance compared to the Index.
-The largest detractor was multinational luxury conglomerate, Kering SA (France).
+Portfolio holdings in the semiconductors & semi equipment, software & services, and pharmaceuticals & biotechnology industry groups detracted from relative performance.
+Holdings in the technology hardware & equipment, food beverage & tobacco, and capital goods industry groups offset some of the underperformance compared to the Index.
+The largest detractor was crude oil & natural gas company, BP Plc (United Kingdom).
 Additional notable detractors included semiconductor company, Renesas Electronics Corp.
-(Japan), and media & entertainment conglomerate, The Walt Disney Co.
-(United States).
-The top contributor to return was Asian life insurer, Prudential Plc (United Kingdom).
-Other notable contributors included medical device producer, Zimmer Biomet Holdings, Inc. (United States), and electronic equipment manufacturer, Samsung Electronics Co., Ltd. (South Korea).
+(Japan), and medical device producer, Zimmer Biomet Holdings, Inc. (United States).
+The top contributor to return was rolling stock, signaling, and services provider for the rail industry, Alstom SA (France).
+Other notable contributors included home entertainment products company, Nintendo Co., Ltd. (Japan), and banking & financial services company, Barclays PLC (United Kingdom).

-Global trade tensions are escalating, with the trade war introducing significant economic and geopolitical uncertainty.
-During the quarter, the US placed the most punitive tariffs on China.
-Meanwhile China is prioritizing economic stability, technological advancement, and domestic consumption to meet its ambitious growth targets.
+The global trade war has introduced significant economic and geopolitical uncertainty.
+During the quarter, the US placed record high punitive tariffs on China.
+Meanwhile China has reciprocated, making all but essential (or tariff-exempt) trade between the two countries cost-prohibitive.
+China is prioritizing economic stability, technological advancement, and domestic consumption to meet its ambitious growth targets.
 EU fiscal integration is accelerating, with growing urgency to deepen capital markets.
 Recognizing the need for greater self-reliance, European leaders have committed to military and economic revitalization.
 Germany, just weeks after its February election, approved substantial defense and infrastructure spending.
-Additionally, Chinese investment in Europe is likely to continue climbing as China diversifies its trade relationships.
 In contrast, the UK faces stagflation, with the Bank of England cautiously navigating persistent inflation and gilt market volatility amid slowing growth.

-De-globalization and tariffs appear likely to dampen real growth, increase inflationary pressures, and create sector-level dislocations.
+De-globalization and tariffs appear likely to reduce global gross domestic product, increase inflationary pressures, and create sector-level dislocations.
 However, these disruptions can generate mispricing and opportunities for active investors.
-Despite the likelihood of a more difficult economic environment ahead, we remain optimistic that we can exploit share price weakness in desirable stocks.
 This period of market dislocation provides an opportunity to add to positions in companies we believe will overcome tariffs and produce attractive multi-year returns.
 Companies with few competitors and strong pricing power have become especially valuable in this environment.

 Causeway’s global and international value portfolios focus on identifying undervalued stocks rather than positioning around macroeconomic trends.
-Despite recent gains, non-US developed markets continue to trade at a significant discount to the US, where indices remain driven by a handful of AI-focused companies.
+Non-US developed markets continue to trade at a significant discount to the US, where indices remain driven by a handful of AI-focused companies.
 The era of ultra-low interest rates is over, making near-term cash flows more attractive than speculative growth.
 Certain cyclical stocks now offer some of the lowest valuations since 2020 and are rising in our risk-adjusted return rankings.
-We are also focusing on companies providing mission-critical services to enterprises, which should see robust order growth regardless of tariff changes.
-As companies invest in digitalization and cloud transitions, IT Services firms are poised for renewed interest.
-Across sectors, Causeway targets companies improving efficiency, driving earnings, and boosting cash flow growth.
+We also are focusing on companies providing mission-critical products and services, which should see robust order growth regardless of tariff volatility.
+Across sectors, Causeway targets companies improving efficiency, driving earnings, and boosting cash flow.

 The market commentary expresses the portfolio managers’ views as of the date of this report and should not be relied on as research or investment advice regarding any stock.
 These views and the portfolio holdings and characteristics are subject to change.
 There is no guarantee that any forecasts made will come to pass.
 The securities identified and described above do not represent all of the securities purchased, sold or recommended for client accounts.
 The reader should not assume that an investment in the securities identified was or will be profitable.
 Past performance does not guarantee future results.
 For a description of our performance attribution methodology, or to obtain a list showing every holding's contribution to the overall account's performance during the quarter, please contact our product manager, Kevin Moutes, at 310-231-6116 or [email protected].